GeneralMeow/zesty-creeper/README.md

 ## Description

-Complete a to do list app with database, using express.

-## Context

-Create a full stack to do list web app.
+Create a full stack to do list web app, using Express.

 #### Goals
 - Learn how front end and back end connect.